May Ball in Cambridge: Colleges hosting balls

 Most balls have fundamental similarities: all will offer guests a variety of food, entertainment, and a selection of alcoholic drinks.
 The quality and diversity of all of these vary markedly between different balls.
-While all claim to offer luxury (and many deliver), some have distinctive hallmarks: Peterhouse is famed for its ferris wheel, Magdalene for its dining, Trinity for its exceptional fireworks and flame display, Clare for its entertainment lineup and St John's and Robinson for its party atmosphere.
+While all claim to offer luxury (and many deliver), some have distinctive hallmarks: Peterhouse is famed for its ferris wheel, Magdalene for its dining, Trinity for its exceptional fireworks and flame display, Clare for its entertainment lineup and St John's for its party atmosphere.
 Often the balls have overarching themes, sometimes they are fancy dress.

 Ball entertainment is a closely guarded secret, not least because of the fear that other committees will 'free ride' by booking an act already booked at another ball and thus have to pay a reduced fee because the band is in Cambridge already, whilst simultaneously devaluing the 'get' by the initial contractor.
 This was seen in 2010 when Two Door Cinema Club performed at four separate balls.
 Partly for this reason, ball line-ups are not usually announced until the night of the ball, although they tend to leak out fairly early.